 In the design industry, simply being creative and innovative won’t do – okay, they are important, but what’s more important is the knowledge.

-We’ve pulled together the list of free UX ebooks on the internet that will help you to design a better user experience, conduct better user research, and improve your usability.
+We’ve pulled together the list of free design books on the internet that will help you to design a better user experience, conduct better user research, and improve your usability.

 To build products that people love, you need to know your customer better than you know your best friend.
 Better than you know your parents.
 Better than you know your spouse.
 You need to understand the conditions of their lives, and the intricacies of their state of mind as they undertake the journey your product takes them on.